eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-runtime/run_runtime_services_locally.md

 ## Add/Change runtime service configuration

 The configuration for services of our provided local runtime are defined in the [`runtime.json`](https://github.com/eclipse-velocitas/devenv-runtimes/blob/main/runtime.json) at the root of the repository [devenv-runtimes](https://github.com/eclipse-velocitas/devenv-runtimes/tree/main).
-For a more detailed view on how to change or add runtime service configuration, please visit: [Lifecylce Management Package Development](/docs/concepts/lifecycle_management/packages/development/#configuration-of-runtime-packages)
+For a more detailed view on how to change or add runtime service configuration, please visit: [Lifecycle Management Package Development](/docs/concepts/lifecycle_management/packages/development/#configuration-of-runtime-packages)

 ## Using KUKSA Data Broker CLI